uf-icbr-bioinformatics/cellClassifier/README.md

 ## Introduction

-This program reads a list of genes from genesfile and compares them against the cell signatures contained in `dbfile' using Fisher's exact test.
+This program reads a list of genes from `genesfile` and compares them against the cell signatures contained in `dbfile` using Fisher's exact test.
 See the Database section for a description of the format of the database file.

 A signature matches if the P-value returned by the test is less than 0.05 (can